 The LCN will be held on the 19th of March 2020.
-The time will be announced later.
+We will start at 18:00.
 The tournament will be held in the Huygens building at Heyendaalseweg 135, Nijmegen.
 The tournament is open for all students of the Radboud University Nijmegen.
 Make sure you arrive on time and have had dinner.
 You will not be able to have dinner during the tournament, since the match schedule is tight.
 The bike racks in the basement of the building are open all night, so please use them.
 You are not allowed to put your bike in front of the entrance.
 Please note that only the main entrance of the building is open during the event.

 Only students of the Radboud University are allowed to participate.
 However, there is a toleration policy.

 - The tournament has a hard limit of 24 teams.

 - Only teams that have at least 3 RU-students, CognAC members/benefactors or Dorans members may participate.
 Two non-RU, non-CognAC, non-Dorans individuals are allowed.

 - The team spots are assigned on a first-come first-serve basis.

 As Riot doesn’t sponsor prizes anymore we are looking into alternatives.